kasperlaursen/octoprint-card/README.md

 | `imageUrl`      | `string` | Optional     | Path to image of your printer.                                |
 | `videoSource`   | `string` | Optional     | The entity_id for a camera                                    |
 | `octoPrintUrl`  | `string` | Optional     | An url for the link button (Meant for link to Octoprint UI)   |

+# Development

+I though I would give som technical background about the project, and also let you know how you can contribute.

+## Why Svelte?

+The most common framework used for Lovelace cards seems to be `lit-element` but I chose to jump on the [Svelte](https://svelte.dev) hype train and learn something different.

+This is my first "Real project" using Svelte and I think it is a simple and easy framework to use.

+## Goals

+### Short Term

+The project has just begun, and I have a lot of ideas for improvement!
+On the [project board](https://github.com/kasperlaursen/octoprint-card/projects/1) you can see the planed tasks for the v1 release!

+### Mid term

+Custom actions based on Home Assistant Scripts.
+Some sort of nice looking Temperature Charts.
+Making a custom animated svg progress indicator resembling a printer printing a Benchy.

+### Long term

+The current Octoprint integration in Home Assistant does not really seem complete to me.
+I think there are a lot of possible improvements and additions.
+So in the long run i hope to be able to contribute to that as well, and update this Card to have even more functionality.

+Adding Printer Play/Pause/Stop actions.
+Starting a print for existing g-code,

+# How to Contribute

+Coming Soon™